Luciasanchezg/htmed/README.md

 Nevertheless, you can filter the data by specifying the level of significance (`pval`) and the column to apply it (`pval.column`).
-In the following chunk, we will restrict our representation to mediation analyses with an adjusted p-value \<= 0.05.
+In the following chunks, we will restrict our representation to mediation analyses with an adjusted p-value \<= 0.05.

 ``` r